Internships offer a structured introduction to working life in the sector and the organisation.

 Recruiters like to see applicants who have done their research and can explain why they are interested in a career in this sector.
 Academic qualifications alone won’t get you a place – it’s important to show that you have an aptitude for the business, and genuine curiosity and enthusiasm will also help you stand out.

 Recruiters will routinely ask questions about the job role and about the area(s) of accountancy and financial management that the company operates in, so be prepared for questions such as ‘What do you think you would do as an auditor?’ or ‘What do you think you are going to do in the first year?’
 They are looking for a realistic understanding of what’s involved in the role you are applying for and for your answers to suggest what strengths and attributes you have to equip you for the role.
 Make sure you keep up to date with what’s going on in the world by reading the business press and not just on the day of your interview.

-How can I make the most of the experience?
+6. How can I make the most of accountancy work experience?

 To start with, recognise that you’ll be working in a professional environment: make sure you’re on time and dressed appropriately.
-‘Ask for feedback on your performance from an early stage,’ advises Joy.
-‘You need to do your absolute best during the short time you are with the company.’
-Let your enthusiasm shine through and really get involved – a ‘can do’ attitude can really help you stand out.
+Then let your enthusiasm shine through and really get involved – a ‘can do’ attitude can really help you stand out.

-Many firms offer tasters such as BDO’s Insight days, Skills Sessions run by the likes of Deloitte and KPMG, or three-day residential courses run by EY, which give you a chance to meet recruiters and learn about the employer you’re interested in.
-Also, read our article about alternatives to internships.
+Many firms offer tasters such as BDO’s Insight days, PwC’s Talent Academy, Deloitte’s ‘Spring into Deloitte’ event, EY’s Leadership Academy or Skills Sessions run by the likes of KPMG, which give you a chance to meet recruiters and learn about the employer you’re interested in.
+Make sure you read our article about alternatives to internships.